Feyerabend/vm/ps/APPLE.md

 developers to achieve maximum efficiency and control over rendering tasks.

 #### Features:
-1. **Low-Level Access**: Metal provides direct access to the GPU, enabling developers to write highly optimized code for rendering and computation tasks.
+1. **Low-Level access**: Metal provides direct access to the GPU, enabling developers to write highly optimized code for rendering and computation tasks.
-2. **High Performance**: Metal is designed for performance-critical applications, such as games, professional graphics software, and real-time rendering.
+2. **High performance**: Metal is designed for performance-critical applications, such as games, professional graphics software, and real-time rendering.
-3. **Compute Shaders**: Besides graphics rendering, Metal supports general-purpose computing on the GPU, which can be used for tasks like image processing and machine learning.
+3. **Compute shaders**: Besides graphics rendering, Metal supports general-purpose computing on the GPU, which can be used for tasks like image processing and machine learning.
-4. **Explicit Control**: Developers have explicit control over resource management, rendering pipelines, and synchronization, allowing for fine-tuned performance optimizations.
+4. **Explicit control**: Developers have explicit control over resource management, rendering pipelines, and synchronization, allowing for fine-tuned performance optimizations.